MicrosoftDocs/power-platform/power-platform/admin/create-manage-masking-rules.md

 - These rules use *regular expressions* to identify specific patterns, for example a credit card number, social security number, and email address.

-- These patterns are detected and the core fields are replaced with masked characters.
+- These patterns are detected and the sensitive fields are replaced with masked characters when the row is retrieved.

 ## Create masking rules